 Mexican Skillet Supper is a one-dish stove top recipe that is quick, easy, cheap and filling!
-Perfect for busy school or weeknights, this one pan dish can be on the table in less than 30 minutes!
+Seasoned ground beef with sauteed onions, beans and cheese, this skillet dinner is perfect for busy school or weeknights, and is ready in less than 30 minutes!

 What Type of Beef Should I Use for Mexican Skillet Supper?